JoshuaYe/JoshuaYe/README.md

 ### Hi there, I'm Joshua Ye! 👋

-- 🌱 I’m currently a final-year computer science at the University of Waterloo!
+- 🌱 I am currently the Founding Product Engineer at Blue Shell Capital!
-- 🔭 PM intern @ Cloudflare in Austin, Texas.
+- 🫡 I have proven experience in ideating, designing, and building scalable products.
-- 🤔 I’m actively seeking full-time SWE/PM roles.
+- 🔭 I am computer science graduate from the University of Waterloo, with internships at Cloudflare and BlackBerry.
 - 💬 Ask me about anything tech!
 - 📫 How to reach me: j96ye@uwaterloo.ca
 - 😄 Pronouns: He/Him